apollographql/subscriptions-transport-ws/README.md

 # graphql-ws

 The `subscriptions-transport-ws` library is not being actively maintained.
 It is recommended that you use the [graphql-ws](https://github.com/enisdenjo/graphql-ws) library instead.
-For details read the [GraphQL over WebSockets](https://the-guild.dev/blog/graphql-over-websockets) announcement.
+For details read the [GraphQL over WebSockets](https://the-guild.dev/blog/graphql-over-websockets) announcement. (`subscriptions-transport-ws` was originally created by Apollo and we are in the process of ensuring that all support for subscriptions in the Apollo platform works with `graphql-ws`; once that work has been completed we will be archiving this repository.)

 # subscriptions-transport-ws